 The UK company is understood to have significant tax debts, which are to be restructured.
 Flybe is Europe's largest regional airline, and connects UK cities with European destinations.

-Unions are among those urging Boris Johnson to intervene.
-They argue it would safeguard 2,000 jobs and preserve regional connectivity in the UK.
+Unions had been among those urging Boris Johnson to intervene.
+They argued it would safeguard 2,000 jobs and preserve regional connectivity in the UK.
 The airline has a major presence outside London in places like Aberdeen, Belfast, Manchester and Southampton.

 But environmentalists argue that the UK cannot be serious about tackling climate change if it then bails out an airline.

-Uncertainty around Flybe's future comes a year after the carrier was bought by Connect Airways, a consortium of Virgin Atlantic, Stobart Group and Cyprus Capital.
+The uncertainty around Flybe's future came a year after the carrier was bought by Connect Airways, a consortium of Virgin Atlantic, Stobart Group and Cyprus Capital.
 At that time, it paid just £2.2 million for Flybe's assets but pledged to inject cash into the airline to turn it around.